 Yes, all of our clinicians are skilled in treating all types and aspects of aphasia.

 - You say you treat spinal cord injury.
 Can you tell me more about that?

-A speech pathologist’s services may be needed if a patient has suffered a spinal cord injury (SCI).
+A speech pathologist’s services may be needed if a patient has sustained a spinal cord injury (SCI).
 A person with a spinal cord injury may have a trach placed for respiratory needs and sometimes a ventilator will support their breathing.
 When someone has a trach, with or without ventilator support, we work to achieve eating/drinking and communication goals.
 Sometimes, these are dual injuries, meaning your loved one sustained a brain injury (BI) in addition to a spinal cord injury.
 Overall, we assist the patient by providing cognitive support for learning all the new information he or she needs to be as independent as possible in managing self-care and daily routines safely.
 This is often an overwhelming experience for patients as there is extensive new learning required after this type of injury.
 We like to be a part of this team, when needed, to help maximize the patient’s success in their SCI rehabilitation program.